sonyhome/SerialMenu/README.md

 Global variables use 275 bytes (13%) of dynamic memory, leaving 1773 bytes for local variables.
 Maximum is 2048 bytes.
 ```
 **Overhead: 1304B code, 55B data**
+The results are still coherent.
 We added two menu entries, each holding a function pointer (not in SRAM), a data pointer and a byte (5B).
-The menu is functional, and the output is as follows, when entering A then B:
+The menu is now functional, and the output is as follows, when typing A[enter] then B[enter]:
 ```
 hello world
 A: display one